2Tiny2Scale/tailscale-docker-sidecar-configs/README.md

 ### Tailscale Funnel

 [Tailscale Funnel](https://tailscale.com/kb/1223/funnel) is a feature that lets you route traffic from the wider internet to a local service running on a machine in your Tailscale network (known as a tailnet).
 You can think of this as publicly sharing a local service, like a web app, for anyone to access—even if they don’t have Tailscale themselves.
-More information about Tailscale Funnel can be found [here]

 An example configuration for Tailscale Funnel for your service is available [here](funnel-serve/funnel-example.json).